IBM/wca-l4/docs/index.md

 ---

-The curriculum for the Level 4 hands-on labs is segmented across 3 chapters, each containining multiple modules that address topics of on-premises cluster deployments, configuration of Software-as-a-Service (SaaS) deployments on cloud, and modernization of legacy WebSphere Application Server code into WebSphere Liberty.
+The curriculum for the Level 4 hands-on labs is segmented across 3 chapters, each containing multiple modules that address topics of on-premises cluster deployments, configuration of Software-as-a-Service (SaaS) deployments on cloud, and modernization of legacy WebSphere Application Server code into WebSphere Liberty.

 | CHAPTER | MODULES |
 | - | - |